 As any crisis transitions from its urgent phase, the time pressure will ease, as will the need for split-second decisions.
 At that point, the plan must evolve into a more complex system that looks at recovery and getting things back to normal — whatever the new normal looks like.

-While improvisation cannot be planned, thinking and team-building exercises can be built into a training program that prepares everyone for a similar, future crisis.
+While improvisation can’t be planned, thinking and team-building exercises can be built into a training program that prepares everyone for a similar, future crisis.

 Relationships Matter During a Crisis

 During a crisis, leaders who have built a personal, relational, and cultural foundation can then focus on the immediacy of the moment.
 According to Klann, effective leaders often do the following when leading through a crisis:

 4 Ways to Stay in the Present

 Recognizing and managing the emotions of the situation — others’ as well as your own — can help with individual and group resiliency, as well as getting people to safety and then back to normal (or a new normal).
 People with an imbalanced emotional state don’t process well.
 It’s important to do anything you can to reduce the emotional stress on people while “doing the job.”